 You are here:Home/Blog Post/Risk Assessment Helps Identify the Security Holes in Hybrid

-Although most organizations relied on a remote work model in the first year of the pandemic, the vaccine rollout has led to an increase in hybrid work environments that have elements of both on-site work and the remote work model.
+The vaccine rollout has led to an increase in hybrid work environments that have elements of both on-site work and the remote work model.
 Remote work has been shown in a Microsoft study to lead to cyberattacks and data loss because many endpoints operate outside the secure corporate perimeter.2

-Hybrid environments have benefits.
-For example they have been shown to reduce costs for organizations and employees: companies no longer need office space for the entire workforce at once; employees don’t have to commute every day.
+Hybrid environments offer benefits.
+They have been shown to reduce costs for organizations and employees: companies no longer need office space for the entire workforce at once; employees don’t have to commute every day.

-Remote or even hybrid work is better protection against the pandemic than a fully on-site workforce: for instance the WHO continues to encourage physical distancing even with high vaccination rates (in contrast to the CDC),1 also because employees can choose to work from home if they aren’t feeling well, a hybrid workplace can reduce the spread of viruses.
+Remote or even hybrid work is better protection against the pandemic than a fully on-site workforce: for instance the CDC continues to encourage masks and physical distancing even with high vaccination rates, also because employees can choose to work from home if they aren’t feeling well, a hybrid workplace can reduce the spread of viruses.

-Hybrid environments also offer the prospect of building employee morale since there are both times for collaboration at the office as well as the flexibility of working remotely.
-Most surveys indicate employees want a hybrid or remote situation.2
+Also hybrid environments offer the prospect of building employee morale since there are both times for collaboration at the office as well as the flexibility of working remotely.
+Most surveys indicate employees want a hybrid or remote situation.3

 The Answer to Life, the Universe and Everything

 On the other hand in the same Microsoft report that reveals the dangers of dispersed endpoints, eighty-eight percent of businesses said it was necessary to secure remote work tools and protect customer or employee data in the distributed work environment.4 So organizations realize they have the responsibility to protect their digital assets through software updates, password management, data backups, business continuity solutions and employee training.

 Keeping tabs on all digital and hardware assets your business owns and uses can be a good first step toward successfully managing digital assets.
 It should include more than just noting the model numbers, serial numbers, locations, etc. Asset management for security and data breach protection related to hybrid environments is a thorough and usable set of inventories.
 You need a clear picture of the operating system version(s), the patch levels, the configurations and the state of known vulnerabilities.